McIntosh-Lab/tvb_demo/QuickStart.md

 ## Quick Start
-The following instructions are meant to be a quickstart.
+The following instructions are meant to be a quickstart for installing TVB.
 If you come across any errors or unexpected outputs (e.g. one of the below `python3 --version` calls does not produce the expected output) then try the detailed installation [here](https://github.com/McIntosh-Lab/tvb_demo/tree/main).